 Library Trustees, Friends groups, Foundations, and library staff are invited to join a free afternoon of learning opportunities.
 Jan Masaoka, chief executive officer of the California Association of Nonprofits, will deliver the keynote: “Be Passionate About Your Library!
 Creating and Developing Effective Advocates for Your Library.”

-BRYN MAWR, Pennsylvania — Liz Moore, Janice Y.K.
-Lee, Val McDermid, Stephanie Danler, Jennifer Haigh and Robyn Carr will be among the featured authors at United for Libraries’ Gala Author Tea, sponsored by ReferenceUSA, from 2-4 p.m.
-Eastern time on Monday, Jan.
-11 at the 2016 ALA Midwinter Meeting in Boston.
+BRYN MAWR, Pennsylvania — Wayétu Moore, Juliet Grames, Chris Pavone, Clare Mackintosh, Annie Ward, and G. Willow Wilson will be the featured authors at the United for Libraries Gala Author Tea, sponsored by ReferenceUSA, from 2-4 p.m. on Sun., Jan.
+27 at the 2019 ALA Midwinter Meeting in Seattle.

 National Friends of Libraries Week offers a two-fold opportunity to celebrate Friends – promoting the group in the community, raising awareness and increasing membership and also giving libraries and boards of trustees the opportunity to recognize the Friends for their help and support of the library.